-58.333G Primary Science Education
+58.333G Primary Science Education S1 or S2 L2

 Aims of primary science education, the problem of integrating science with other subjects in the primary curriculum and implications of the theories of Piaget, Bruner and Gagne for teaching science in the primary school.
 Examination of such elementary science curricula as Science-A Process Approach, Science Curriculum Improvement Study and Science 5-13.